solita/solita.github.com/_posts/2022-03-07-running-clojure-on-constrained-memory.md

 this, it seems that the `MemAvailable` line in the `/proc/meminfo` file is a pretty good metric.
 [Documentation](https://man7.org/linux/man-pages/man5/proc.5.html)
-on the `proc` pseudo-filesystem states that it gives an estimate for memory that can be used to start new applications.
+on the `proc` pseudo file system states that it gives an estimate for memory that can be used to start new applications.
 It seems safe to assume that it is convenient for growing existing ones as well.
 In addition, this seems to be exactly what the popular `free` tool from the